jplindstrom/jsonapi-document/README.md

     An array reference specifying inclusion of a subset of relationships.
-    By default all the relationships will be included, use this if you only want a subset of relationships (i.e. when you're using the `includes` query parameter).
+    By default all the relationships will be included, use this if you only want a subset of relationships (e.g. when accepting the `includes` query parameter in your application routes).

 ## resource\_document(_DBIx::Class::Row_ $row, _HashRef_ $options)

-Builds a JSON API resource document for the given result row.
+Builds a single resource document for the given result row.
+Will optionally include relationships that contain resource identifiers.

+View the resource document specification [here](http://jsonapi.org/format/#document-resource-objects).

 The following options can be given: